-In the course of the activation process, an automatic analysis of your device environment is conducted and a license code generated, which is then stored on your hard disk.
-By combining this with another numerical code generated in the course of the above-mentioned analysis of your device environment and transmitted to our product, your authorization to use the software can be verified when the software is subsequently launched.
-The data stored by us in the course of this process comprises anonymous numerical codes from which no conclusions can be drawn either about you or your device environment.
+In the course of the activation process, an automatic analysis of your device environment is conducted and a license code (aka ‘Host ID’) generated, which is then stored on your hard disk.
+By combining this with another numerical code generated by our server in the course of the above-mentioned analysis of your device environment and transmitted to our product, your authorization to use the software can be verified when the software is subsequently launched.
+The data stored by us in the course of this process comprises anonymous numerical codes that cannot be traced back to you.

 The legal basis for the above-mentioned data processing is Art.
 6(1)(f) GDPR.
 Our legitimate interest lies in preventing the unlawful copying of our software.

 Any difficulties you may encounter in the use of our products can be raised with our Support team, usually by sending an e-mail to firstname.lastname@example.org.
 When you do so, any processing by us of the data you send us is for the sole purpose of responding to your requests.
 Once the matter in question has been resolved, we retain this data for a period of 5 years to increase the speed and quality of our response to further support requests.